ShivamDev31/awesome-ethereum-3/README.md

 #### Books

 * [Ethereum Development with Go](https://goethereumbook.org/) - Interacting with an Ethereum client with the Go language.
-* [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of Ethereum
+* [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - A developers guide to the operation and use of Ethereum.
-* [Introduction to Ethereum and Solidity](https://the-eye.eu/public/Books/qt.vidyagam.es/library/humble-bitcoin-bundle/Introducing%20Ethereum%20and%20Solidity_%20Foud%20Blockchain%20Programming%20for%20Beginners/Introducing%20Ethereum%20and%20Solidity_%20Foundatiin%20Programming%20for%20Beginners%20-%20Chris%20Dannen.pdf) - Learn Solidity development from concept to deployment
+* [Introduction to Ethereum and Solidity](https://the-eye.eu/public/Books/qt.vidyagam.es/library/humble-bitcoin-bundle/Introducing%20Ethereum%20and%20Solidity_%20Foud%20Blockchain%20Programming%20for%20Beginners/Introducing%20Ethereum%20and%20Solidity_%20Foundatiin%20Programming%20for%20Beginners%20-%20Chris%20Dannen.pdf) - Learn Solidity development from concept to deployment.
-* [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (and blockchains) from an IBM blockchain liason
+* [Ethereum: Blockchains, Digital Assets, Smart Contracts, Decentralized Autonomous Organizations](https://www.goodreads.com/book/show/32762240-ethereum) - Learn about Ethereum (and blockchains) from an IBM blockchain liason.

 ## Related Lists